nicksu100/puppet-openvpn/README.md

  ```

 ## Client Setup

-Add the follwoing to your clients node manifest.

  Make remote_ip => the address of your server or fqdn.

  Make tun_dev   => your tun device